UN's oldest refugee camps look at sensitive upgrades

 In a college-level education program, dubbed the "House of Wisdom" after a Baghdad library in the Islamic golden age, young camp dwellers choose their own curriculum and are visited by guest lecturers in small, Socratic learning circles.

-"194, 242, 338," student Alaa al-Homuz rattles in staccato, naming U.N. resolutions dealing with Palestinian refugees which he is studying in a class on international law.
+"194, 242, 338," student Alaa al-Homuz rattles in staccato, naming U.N.
+Security Council resolutions dealing with Palestinian refugees which he is studying in a class on international law.

 These students disagreed that improving the conditions in the camps would interfere with the concept of the right of return or dull their determination to return to their ancestral homes.